How to Prep Your Summer Gear for Winter Storage

 Since most gardening tools are made of metal, you should protect them from rusting in storage during winter.
 Clean them and coat the metal parts with oil or spray them with lubricants.
 You can also apply linseed oil to the handles to prevent insect damage.

 Also, check your gardening tools for loose bolts and nuts, cracked parts, and other structural deficiencies, and fix them.
 It’s also good pre-storage practice to sharpen all worn metal parts and smoothen all rough wooden parts.
-After prepping them for winter storage, you can keep your gardening tools in Webfoot slat walls for maximum safety.
+After prepping them for winter storage, you can keep your gardening tools on Webfoot slat walls or stored in custom cabinets for maximum safety.

 Motorized Equipment